simply-nicky/pyrost/docs/tutorials/diatom.rst

     >>> data.save(mode='overwrite')

-To see al the attributes stored in the container, use :func:`pyrost.STData.contents`:
+To see all the attributes stored in the container, use :func:`pyrost.STData.contents`:

 .. code-block:: python